ttetrafon/practice/web/angular/angular instructions.md

 ## Build and Publish
 1. Navigate to the root of the project that holds the library.
 2. Run `ng build library-name`.
-You can add `--watch` to build have it built automatically as you make changes in the source code.
+You can add `--watch` to have it built automatically as you make changes in the source code.
 3. Create/Login to your npm account, and login in VSCode (`npm login`).
 4. Navigate to the library's folder (at the same level with its `package.json`).
 5. Publish to npm with `npm publish --access=public`; "public" is required because components with a scope are private by default.

 ## Include
 To include your library download it as all other libraries from npm (`npm install --save library-name`).